Tommy Cash (country singer): Background and career

-Cash was born in Dyess, Arkansas, on April 5, 1940, the youngest of four sons and three daughters of Ray and Carrie (Rivers) Cash (one of whom was Johnny Cash, born eight years earlier).
+Cash was born in Dyess, Arkansas, on April 5, 1940, the youngest of four sons and three daughters of Ray and Carrie (née Rivers) Cash.
 He formed his first band in high school.
 After high-school graduation, he enlisted in the United States Army, and worked as a disc jockey for the Armed Forces Radio network.

-After the Army, Cash played with Hank Williams Jr., and eventually gained a record deal from Musicor Records in 1965.
-A year later, he joined United Artists Records and just missed the Country Top 40 in 1968 with "The Sounds of Goodbye."
+After leaving the Army, Cash played with Hank Williams Jr., and eventually gained a record deal from Musicor Records in 1965.
+A year later, he joined United Artists Records and released "The Sounds of Goodbye", which peaked at number 41 on the Billboard country chart.

-In late 1969, while on Epic Records, he delivered his biggest hit, a tune dedicated to John F. Kennedy, Robert F. Kennedy, and Martin Luther King Jr., titled "Six White Horses".
+In late 1969, while on Epic Records, he released "Six White Horses", which peaked at number 4 on the Billboard country chart.
 In 1970, he had a pair of top-10 singles, "One Song Away" and "Rise and Shine", written by Carl Perkins.
-Cash's final top-20 hit, "I Recall a Gypsy Woman", was released in 1973.
+Cash's final top-20 song, "I Recall a Gypsy Woman", was released in 1973.

 Cash also acted in the 2016 film The River Thief.
 He continued to tour until at least late 2016.